davideger/blog/a_gpt_of_ones_own.md

 # Running Llama 3 at home

-Really really, you can run a cutting edge chatbot at home.
 Here are three easy options for running a Large Language Model [locally](https://www.reddit.com/r/LocalLLaMA/) on your own hardware:

 + [llamafile](https://github.com/Mozilla-Ocho/llamafile)
 llamafile is a format of LLM executable you can download, for example [Meta-Llama-3-70B-Instruct-llamafile](https://huggingface.co/jartine/Meta-Llama-3-70B-Instruct-llamafile).